wormhole-foundation/docs.wormhole.com/docs/reference/components/gateway/README.md

 // ...

 const transferDetails = {
-  simple: {                                         // This is a simple transfer, no additional payload
+  gateway_transfer: {                               // This is a simple transfer, no additional payload
     chain: 4000,                                    // Chain Id of the Cosmos chain we're sending to
-    recipient: "<cosmos-chain-recipient-address>",  // Address of recipient
+    recipient: "<cosmos-chain-recipient-address>",  // Address of recipient (base64 encoded bech32)
     fee: 0,                                         // Fee for transfer (0 for now)
     nonce: 0,
   }